Mastering the differences between customer service and customer experience changes everything about customer care.

 To keep it simple: customer service is just a part of delivering a customer experience that buyers come back for.

-Nextiva’s unified customer experience management (CXM) software lets you provide such experiences at scale.
-It aggregates customer service interactions across all channels to get overall context, helping you take the discussion forward rather than circling in a loop.
+Nextiva’s unified customer experience management software enables you to deliver such experiences at scale.
+It aggregates customer service interactions across all channels to get the overall context, helping you take the discussion forward rather than circling in a loop.

 Customer service and customer experience affect customer retention metrics, churn rate, and lifetime value.
-Good customer service makes the customer experience positive, reflecting a positive retention rate and increased customer lifetime value.
-When customer experience stays positive for a long time, it influences brand advocacy, attracting more referrals from present customers.
+Good customer service fosters a positive customer experience, resulting in a higher retention rate and increased customer lifetime value.
+When customer experience remains positive for an extended period, it positively influences brand advocacy, attracting more referrals from existing customers.

 Get the 2025 State of CX Report